6 Ways to Create Farmers’ Market Fun with Kids

 Editor’s Note: In the spring, Deanna joined us on The Urban Farm Podcast to discuss kids and farmer’s markets!
 She allowed us to repost this article she wrote to the blog.
-Listen to the podcast episode here or read the original article here.
+Listen to the podcast episode here.

 One of the great pleasures of spring’s arrival is the bounty of fresh foods and flavors we’ve been hungry for all winter long.
 Depending on where you live, the farmers’ markets in your town may be starting to open up for the season.
 Whether you’re parenting a picky eater or a burgeoning young foodie, a field trip to your local farmers’ market is a perfect way to support a healthy food system, celebrate healthy eating, and expand children’s palates and skills.
 Not only will your kids get to support the work of farmers in your community, they’ll learn where food comes from and what grows in your area (all while enjoying live music and other entertainment local markets have to offer).
 Here are a handful of fun ways to make the most of your market trips with kids.